 Of course, matching the Duke average GPA is not all you will need to do for a chance at acceptance.
 However, the Duke GPA is one of the key ways the school determines whether you can succeed academically at this institution.
 As such, your Duke GPA needs to be very strong.

 The next example on our college GPA requirements list is the Northwestern GPA.
 There is no Northwestern GPA required for acceptance to this university.
-However, with an acceptance rate of 7%, Northwestern is a highly selective institution.
+However, with an acceptance rate of 7% for the Class of 2027, Northwestern is a highly selective institution.
 Therefore, your Northwestern GPA must reflect that in order to optimize your odds.

 While the school does not publish the Northwestern GPA average, it is likely to be high.
-Over 95% of admits are in the top 10% of their graduating class.
+For the Class of 2026, over 96% of admits were in the top 10% of their graduating class.
 Therefore, we estimate the average Northwestern GPA to be around 4.1.
 As such, you should meet or exceed a 4.1 in your own GPA for college.

 Fordham GPA Requirements

-With an acceptance rate of 54.1%, Fordham University is one of the least competitive schools on this college GPA requirements list.
+With an acceptance rate of 54.3% for the Class of 2027, Fordham University is one of the least competitive schools on this college GPA requirements list.
 However, meeting the unofficial Fordham GPA requirements is still important.

 As with other schools on this college GPA requirements list, there are no official Fordham GPA requirements.
-The closest thing to Fordham GPA requirements is the average GPA of admits, which is 3.81.
+The closest thing to Fordham GPA requirements is the average GPA of admits, which was 3.81 for the Class of 2026.
 Therefore, if you want to boost your odds of being accepted to this university, then exceed 3.81.

 Find out more about Fordham’s college admissions requirements here.

-The last school on our GPA requirements list is UPenn, an Ivy League institution with an acceptance rate of 9%.
+The last school on our GPA requirements list is UPenn, an Ivy League institution with an acceptance rate of 6% in 2022.
 Similar to the others, there are no official UPenn GPA requirements.

 Rather, you should use the UPenn GPA average to guide your own target GPA for college.
-In the most recent admissions cycle, admits had an average UPenn GPA of 3.9.
-This UPenn GPA was unweighted, sot the UPenn GPA is comprised almost entirely of As.
+In recent years, admits had an average UPenn GPA of about 3.9.
+This UPenn GPA estimated average was unweighted, so the UPenn GPA is comprised almost entirely of As.

 While you’re not guaranteed admission for meeting or exceeding the UPenn GPA, we suggest you use it as a baseline to keep yourself in the running.